amrhosseiny/car_price_prediction/README.md

-# car_price_prediction
+# Car Price Prediction
- Prediction of price of a car using car price dataset with R
+ Prediction of price of a car using [car price dataset](https://www.kaggle.com/datasets/hellbuoy/car-price-prediction) in R.